pchapin/yexa/README.md

 ## Tooling

 Yexa uses CMake as its build system.
-Visual Studio (Windows), Visual Studio Code, and CLion (cross-platform) are supported IDEs, but other editors will likely also work well.
+Visual Studio (Windows), Visual Studio Code, and CLion (cross-platform) are supported IDEs, but other editors will likely also work well (Emacs, Neovim, Sublime, Helix, etc.).

 TODO: Add additional information about how to set up a development environment.